20 defenses to Colorado DUI charges

 When you drink, some of the alcohol lingers for 15-20 minutes in the mucosal linings of your mouth.
 This is known as “residual mouth alcohol.”

 Residual mouth alcohol can taint the results of a Colorado evidentiary breath alcohol testing (EBAT).
-This is because it takes, on average, 50 minutes to two hours before alcohol you drink passes through your stomach and into your bloodstream.
+This is because it takes, on average, 50 minutes to two hours before the alcohol you drink passes through your stomach and into your bloodstream.
 Thus it is possible for the residual alcohol in your mouth to “trick” the EBAT machine, even though you might not have consumed enough alcohol to make you drunk.
 (It can also occur when not enough time has passed yet for the alcohol to make it to your bloodstream—a problem known as rising blood alcohol and discussed below).

 To avoid measuring residual mouth alcohol instead of deep lung air, the Colorado EBAT operator must observe you continuously for 20 minutes before beginning the test.
 If this time period isn’t strictly observed, your breath test could be contaminated by mouth alcohol from: